DRK-20/Hacktober-Fest-Demo/Aditi S/README.md

 # Hacktober-Fest-Demo
-Name:- Dhruv R Krishnan
+Name:- Aditi S

-Batch:- AIE
+Batch:- CSE

-Catchphrase:- Yo!
+Catchphrase:-Welcome to Ootty.Nice to meet you!!!